Last Updated on August 5, 2023 by Maryam Siddiqui

 In this case, you must make a money transfer to a Portuguese bank account to be eligible.
 For the latest updates on the Golden Visa, contact an expert from Viv Europe and ease the process for yourself!

 - Read More: Complete Guide to Golden Visa in Portugal.

 Is opening a bank account in Portugal difficult?

 For non-residents opening a bank account in Portugal can be quite a hassle.
 Right from deciding the right bank to create an account with, to getting the NIF documents.

-It can seem quite a huge task if it is your first time dealing with the Portuguese bureaucracies.
+It can seem quite a huge task if it is your first time dealing with Portuguese bureaucracy.
 However, you should also know that our professionals at Viv Europe are experienced in helping individuals move and settle in Portugal.

-You can take a peek at our Facebook group for expats and learn more about Portugal and also interact with other expats.
+You can also join our Facebook Group – All About Portugal For Expats, learn more about Portugal, and interact with other expats.
+Good luck!